jplalor/jplalor.github.io/index.md

 ## Recent Updates {#recent-updates}

+-   **December 2023**: *The Effect of Bots on Human Interaction in Online Communities* was accepted for publication in MIS Quarterly!
 -   **October 2023**: Our tutorial *Item Response Theory for Natural Language Processing* was accepted for presentation at EACL 2024.
 -   **August 2023**: *H-COAL: Human Correction of AI-Generated Labels for Biomedical Named Entity Recognition* has been accepted for presentation at CIST 2023.
 -   **January 2023**: *Evaluating the Efficacy of NoteAid on EHR Note Comprehension among US Veterans through Amazon Mechanical Turk* accepted at the International Journal of Medical Informatics.